AbdoulMa/ggtricks/README.md

 ### `geom_donut`

 Donut is just pie with a hole in it.
-There are two parameters `r1` and `r2` to define thickness of the donut.
+There are two parameters `r1` and `r2` to define the thickness of the donut.

 ``` r
 my_df |>